-Note: The figures report the event study regression using various specification checks listed in the legends of each figure on outcomes relevant to economic activities and population measures in Section 7.
-Outmigration data is used from 2008 and onwards.
+Note: The figures report the event study regression using various specification checks listed in the legends of each figures on outcomes relevant to economic activities and population measures in Section 7.
+Outmigration data is used from 2008 and onwards, when the MCAS data is first available.
 Other data dates back to 1995 and onwards.
-Other explanations on the outcome variables are identical to those in Figures 12.
-The regression equation is similar to the ones used in the main results.
-Each regression includes fixed effects for years and municipalities.
+Other explanation on the outcome variables are identical to those in Figures 12.
+Regression equation is similar to the ones used in the main results.
+Each regression includes fixed effects for years and municipality.
 Standard errors are clustered at the municipality level.